It's one of the most enjoyable summers I have ever had

 What advice do you have for future students attending this summer school?

-Second, the amount of money that I ended up spending was £600, and that was with going out for food every day and not worrying too much about how much things were costing.
-It includes the costs of all the trips I went on along with all the food that I had.
-I would advise taking a travel money card to save money on the transaction fees that your normal bank would charge.
-I would also advise taking the money in a 40:60 split, 40% in cash and 60% on a travel card.
+You need to take some of your own money and I would also advise taking the money in a 40:60 split, 40% in cash and 60% on a travel card.
 This is because almost all payments can be made using a card in Korea, exceptions are the Tmoney card top ups and train tickets as they only accept Korean cards.
 Having some cash also makes it easier to split bills with any friends that you go out with, although some restaurants will split the bill and allow you to pay by card.

 You don’t need to learn much of the language as a lot of places have self-service screens with the ability to switch language and many people in Korea understand some English.
 I would advise learning some basic Korean phrases to show respect to people.
 If you’re going to study beginner Korean I’d advise learning the Korean alphabet before as the course is quite intense.